adobe-apiplatform/umapi-documentation/docs/en/api/ErrorRef.md

     * A user or usergroup element must be present in each action command.

 * **error.usergroup.not_found**
-    * add usergroup to config
+    * add usergroup to profile
     * A named User Group is not found.

 * **error.usergroup.user_list.invalid**